|Approval Date||19 Aug 1987|

 |Sovereign / Non-Sovereign||Non Sovereign|

 The 443 km long Bamenda–Enugu corridor comprises the Cameroonian Bamenda-Mamfe-Ekok road sections on the RN 6 (203 km), the Nigerian road sections (240 km), the bridge over the Munaya River in Cameroon (100 m) and the border bridge over the Cross River (230 m).
 The levels of service of the various sections of the corridor vary greatly.
-The programme will : (i) develop and pave 90 km of road, reconstruct 109 km of road and carry out periodic maintenance of 192 km of road, including the construction of highway structures; (ii) rehabilitate and/or construct social and market infrastructures, such as feeder roads, market sheds, drying areas for agricultural products, and fencing and rehabilitation of school infrastructure ; (iii) remove obstacles to the free flow of traffic by building a common border checkpoint, limiting the number of checkpoints and controlling axle load; and (iv) build the capacities of organs responsible for monitoring the implementation of the project.
+The set objective within the context of NEPAD’s Short-Term Action Plan (STAP) is to implement in each Regional Economic Community (REC) at least two transport programmes, including a facilitation component.
+The proposed programme will : (i) develop and pave 90 km of road, reconstruct 109 km of road and carry out periodic maintenance of 192 km of road, including the construction of highway structures; (ii) rehabilitate and/or construct social and market infrastructures, such as feeder roads, market sheds, drying areas for agricultural products, and fencing and rehabilitation of school infrastructure ; (iii) remove obstacles to the free flow of traffic by building a common border checkpoint, limiting the number of checkpoints and controlling axle load; and (iv) build the capacities of organs responsible for monitoring the implementation of the project.
 The programme will be implemented from July 2008 to December 2013.
-The total cost of the programme is estimated at UA 276.72 million, including UA 218.96 million in foreign exchange (F.E.) and UA 57.76 million in local currency (L.C.).
+The total cost of the programme is estimated at UA 276.72 million.
+Its implementation will help to strengthen cooperation between the two countries (Cameroon and Nigeria), which are the engines of the regional economies, and support efforts by the international community to build confidence between both countries.
+The opening up of the programme area will significantly reduce poverty, the incidence of which is particularly high (40%).
+The highway will facilitate trade in manufactured and agricultural products between the two countries.
+Furthermore, particularly in Cameroon, the project would help boost to national food production and supplement the last Bank interventions in the transport sector.

 African Development Bank